ScienceLion/twitchcommentslive/README.md

 Bring Twitch chat as floating text, turn them into physical materials at random, or have chat discover creating specific materials based on what they say.

-Use the emote server to download emotes as chatters use them, use it offline to pre-populate only approved emotes, or not use it at all (replaces emotes with spaces)
+Use the emote server to download emotes as chatters use them, use it offline to pre-populate only approved emotes, or not use it at all (replaces emotes with spaces).

+To run, connect to Twitch in Noita via the options menu streaming tab.
+To add server, download the server, edit settings.txt to change the channel, and open start_server (You may need to download java stuff to run it).

 (Work In Progress: Full release will be coming soon, before 2026)